3dem/emhub/docs/installation/scipion_install.rst

     # Activation of the environment used for selection of good 2D classes
     RELION_ENV_ACTIVATION = conda activate topaz-0.2.5

-Some tests to check if relion is configured properly:
+Some tests to check if relion is configured correctly:

 .. code-block:: bash